chugly/chugly.github.io/_posts/2015-09-14-Health_Examination_post.md

 *In room 204*, the healthcare worker is responsible for checking blood pressure.

 *In room 114*, the healthcare worker is responsible for completing a chest x-ray.
-I

 *In room 218*, the healthcare worker is responsible for…actually, I wasn’t entirely sure of the information he collected after I stood on a scale and he shouted out my heart rate as I left the room.